dwreeves/Statelit/README.md

 ### `StatelitModel().lazy_text_area()`

+**NOTE: This feature is buggy.
+Use at your own peril.
+Known bugs are that it does not work with Optional[T] and `statelit.types.DateRange`.**

 Renders the JSON state as a "lazy" text field.
 The JSON can be modified, but changes won't be saved until the "Apply" button is pressed.

 **Parameters:**